 Let’s say there are N people in Codility.
 The tradition we want to sustain is that once a year, the person that has a birthday provides a piece of cake to each employee.
 A piece of cake weighs at least 80 grams.
 For simplicity, let’s skip weekends and assume that there are 200 working days a year.
 If someone has a birthday during the weekend, they celebrate it on the previous or following working day.

-And as to the Big-O, that’s basically all there is to it.
+The average amount of birthday cake eaten by one person grows with the number of people in Codility and as to the Big-O notation, that’s basically all there is to it.
 It’s just saying that something is proportional to some expression depending on N, but the exact ratio is not relevant.

 You’re probably wondering why we wouldn’t just have smaller pieces of cake?
 This is a temporary fix, but it wouldn’t change the fact that this birthday cake tradition is not sustainable as the company grows.
 It’s because the amount of cake you get every day (on average) is proportional to N — it’s O(N).
 We don’t need to calculate exact numbers to know that it cannot be healthy.